OPINION | Sports' reaction to Queen's death is understandably complicated | CBC Sports

 But Lewis Hamilton is a Black man in a world where whiteness abounds.
 He will be judged differently.
 And we know this.
 He is also navigating a space between many worlds.

 Instead of focusing any frustration on Hamilton, it may be wiser to not police people's grief.
 There are anti-monarchists who have been arrested, and there are those who have shared their family histories online and suffered repercussions.
 This certainly leads us into deeper discussions about free speech.
 But the reality is that not everyone's grief can be monitored or surveilled, nor should it be.
-It can certainly be frustrating and in my own experience, it has hurt my heart to watch people from my own community shower the Queen with accolades and hang on to a tradition that means little to me.
+It can certainly be frustrating, and in my own experience, it has hurt my heart to watch people from my own community shower the Queen with accolades and hang on to a tradition that means little to me.

-I can still recall my late paternal grandfather's tales of the viciousness and horrors of the Partition and what he witnessed and how the British were complicit in the devastation.
+I can still recall my late paternal grandfather's tales of the viciousness and horrors of the partition of India and what he witnessed and how the British were complicit in the devastation.

 But at the end of the day, if I value systems of personal freedom, people have a right to love the Queen and they have a right to critique her in sports and beyond.